linusshops/canadapost-magento/README.md

 * Provides frontend helpers for creating Direct to Post Office maps with Google Maps

 ## Installation
+This should be installed using Composer.
+A magento build should also include the Magento Composer Installer.
+This module follows the module structure guidelines provided by Firegento, which will also make it very easy to submit to the Firegento Composer Repository.

 ## Usage
 * In the Magento Admin, set your Google Maps Javascript API Key, and your Canada Post keys